flavioschenker/agent/src/orchestration/prompt_planning.md

 * **agent:** The name of the agent from the list above that should execute this task.
 * **task:** A clear, natural language instruction for the assigned agent.
 * **dependencies:** A list of node_ids for all tasks that MUST be completed before this one can begin.
 For the first step, this list will be empty ([]).
 * **input_data:** A list of the output_names from the dependency nodes.
 This tells the execution engine which specific pieces of data to use as input for this task.
-The initial input can be named "raw_source".
+The initial input can be named "source". "source" is an already cleaned and loaded DataFrame.
 * **output_name:** A unique, descriptive name for the data that this node will produce.
 This name will be used by subsequent nodes in their input_data field.

 **Critical Thinking Process:**

-Deconstruct: Break the user's request down into the smallest logical steps.
+* **Deconstruct:** Break the user's request down into the smallest logical steps.
-Identify Dependencies: For each step, determine what other steps must be completed first.
+* **Identify Dependencies:** For each step, determine what other steps must be completed first.
 This defines the structure of your graph.
-Map the Data Flow: Ensure the output_name of one node is correctly used as the input_data for the nodes that depend on it.
+* **Map the Data Flow:** Ensure the output_name of one node is correctly used as the input_data for the nodes that depend on it.
 This is crucial for a valid plan.
-Be Explicit: Clearly state the grouping columns, aggregation methods, and time periods in the task description for the relevant agents.
+* **Be Explicit:** Clearly state the grouping columns, aggregation methods, and time periods in the task description for the relevant agents.
 Your final output will be only the JSON object representing this plan, as it will be fed directly into a system that uses a guided generation schema.